Paciente8159/uCNC-modules/M67-M68/README.md

 The M67-M68 can be used like this.

 ```
-M67-M68 E<output pin number from 0 to 15> Q<output value from 0 to 255>
+M67-M68 E<PWM output pin number from 0 to 15> Q<output value from 0 to 255>
 ```